 BioSante Pharmaceuticals, Inc. (the Company) is a specialty pharmaceutical company focused on developing products for female sexual health and oncology.
-The Company's lead products include LibiGel® (transdermal testosterone gel) in Phase III clinical development by the Company under a U.S. Food and Drug Administration (FDA) SPA (Special Protocol Assessment) for the treatment of female sexual dysfunction (FSD), and ElestrinTM (estradiol gel) developed through FDA approval by the Company, indicated for the treatment of moderate-to-severe vasomotor symptoms associated with menopause, currently marketed in the U.S. Also in development is a portfolio of cancer vaccines (GVAX), several of which are currently in Phase II clinical trials at minimal cost to the Company.
-Two of these vaccines have been granted orphan drug designation.
-Other products in development are Bio-T-GelTM, a testosterone gel for male hypogonadism, which is licensed to Teva Pharmaceuticals and an oral contraceptive in Phase II clinical development using the Company's patented technology.
-The company also is developing its calcium phosphate technology (CaP) for aesthetic medicine (BioLookTM), as a vaccine adjuvant, including for an H1N1 (swine flu) vaccine, and drug delivery as well as seeking opportunities for its 2A/Furin and other technologies.
+The Company's lead products include LibiGel (transdermal testosterone gel) in Phase III clinical development by the Company under a U.S. Food and Drug Administration (FDA) SPA (Special Protocol Assessment) for the treatment of female sexual dysfunction (FSD), and Elestrin (estradiol gel) developed through FDA approval by the Company, indicated for the treatment of moderate-to-severe vasomotor symptoms associated with menopause, currently marketed in the U.S. Also in development is a portfolio of cancer vaccines (GVAX), several of which are currently in Phase II clinical trials at minimal cost to the Company.
+Three of these vaccines have been granted orphan drug designation.
+Other products in development are Bio-T-Gel, a testosterone gel for male hypogonadism, which is licensed to Teva Pharmaceuticals, and an oral contraceptive in Phase II clinical development using the Company's patented technology.
+The company also is developing its calcium phosphate technology (CaP) for aesthetic medicine (BioLook), among other potential uses, as well as seeking opportunities for its 2A/Furin and other technologies.